9 min read

 Test lead sent

-1. Track Status: After 20 few seconds or so, click on “Track Status” to see if the lead has been successfully created.
+1. Track Status: After a few seconds, click on “Track Status” to see if the lead has been successfully created.
 If you’re using LeadSync, you should see the following success message.

 The LeadSync App ID will either be 1711149865783520 or 559339176323491